cseanburns/personal_knowledge_mgmt/src/9-library-sources-part-1.md

 at W.T.
 Young or at the other [library locations at UK][uklibLocations], Infokat is also good for discovering digital collections, database resources, and more.
-And if the library doesn't have a resource,
+And if the library doesn't have a source,
 Infokat can facilitate an interlibrary loan request.
-Although interlibrary loans mean that we won't get immediate access to the requested source, they are still often fast.
+Although interlibrary loans mean that we won't get immediate access to the requested source, it's often very fast.
 In my experience,
-I usually receive PDF copies of journal articles within 24 hours, and for many books that I've requested through interlibrary loan, I generally receive copies within one to three days.
+I usually receive PDF copies of requested journal articles within 24 hours, and for many books that I've requested through interlibrary loan, I generally receive copies within one to three days.